 This web service focuses on high-quality, professional content only.
 It has pros and cons, just like any other website or app.
 Pros like HD quality videos, privacy settings for users, and many more features.
 Vimeo also provides its users with tools such as an analytics dashboard to see how well their videos perform.

 Vimeo is a great platform for creating more professional videos.
 With features that allow you to set videos as private, share them with collaborators, or make your account public, anyone can view your work.
-This site offers a variety of options which also lead users to evaluate the upsides or pros of Vimeo for video hosting service.
+This site offers a variety of options which also leads users to evaluate the upsides or pros of Vimeo for video hosting service.

 Video quality doesn't have to be sacrificed just because you're putting your videos on a different platform.
-Vimeo's player comes with HD playback and the highest resolution settings available for any other video sharing site out there.
+Vimeo's player comes with HD playback and the highest resolution settings available for any other video-sharing site out there.
 You can upload up to 500 MB of data per week.
 This is way better than YouTube, which only allows you to upload 100MB every two weeks.

 YouTube has a privacy setting, but it's not as customizable as Vimeo.
 You can only make your videos private or unlisted on YouTube, which means they won't show up in search results and will be available exclusively to the viewers you've sent them to privately.
 This is good if you want certain people to see a video without anyone else finding out about it.